Fz3r0/Fz3r0/Networking/Knowledge/Boot-From-Init-BIN_&_Restore_Devices.md

     - **This technique DO NOT reset the device to factory settings like new!**
     - **This is used to tell the router which IOS file to be used while booting, when there are multiple files in the flash...
 So, if you have only 1 file, it will be you same config!!! (not the factory or other startup config)**
+    - **If you have a backup or another .bin with an init setup, you can boot from there tho ;) (but there are other ways to init the device from factory, just click here!!!)
     - **Other use is the boot from another disk or service outside the device like FTP, ROM, TFTP**

 - The switch attempts to automatically boot by using information in the BOOT environment variable.